I am entrusted with the gifts of God.

 [God] does not know about a plan so alien to His Will.
 There was a need He did not understand, to which He gave an Answer.
 That is all.
 And you who have this Answer given you have need no more of anything but this (W-pI.166.10:4-7).

 Lately I have been praying on my knees.
 Who knows why?
 The pain and anguish of life has been intense and the temptation to just dump it all over everyone is strong.
 Meditation and reason aren’t helping.
 So I go back to where it all began – the simplest prayer I know.
 In a position of humbleness – signifying willingness – I hang my head and say simply “help me, Jesus.
-Help me.”
+Help me.
+Please.”

 And then I run through all my problems and resistances.
 I’m embarrassed to be praying in such a childlike way, I don’t think Jesus is “out there,” I’m ashamed that I’ve been an ACIM student for this long with no obvious improvement and so on and so forth.
 I apologize for rambling and then I ramble some more.

-I woke late this morning and didn’t walk the dog until close to 9:30 – after making pancakes, grading papers, and that sort of thing.
+I woke late this morning and didn’t walk the dog until close to 9:30 – after making pancakes, grading papers and that sort of thing.
 The sun was bright and I thought: where is my darkness?
 Where is my solitude?
 Oh my God what is happening?

 “Keep it simple,” Jesus whispered.
 “Just breathe and keep it simple.”